 THE LAST TIMBER-FRAMED HOUSE IN THE VILLAGE

-This lovely building is the only timbered house in the village and has a facade dating from the very beginning of the 16th century, with foundations dating from much earlier than this period.
+This pretty building is the only timber-framed house in the village and has a facade dating from the very beginning of the 16th century, with foundations dating from much earlier than this period.

-The hilly geography of the site of Combes on which is based the medieval city has gradually defined the social separation of the population between "High and Low Town" or more clearly "religious part and secular part at the bottom", depending on the period.
-The name "Cadène" perhaps comes from the Gascon word "catena" meaning "chain", and could refer to the presence of a chain that physically divided the city into two parts but there is no visible trace on the building, except for this arch overlooking the street, which would delimit a supposed doorway.
-From a historical point of view the "cadène" would hold its origin to one of the owners of this house, Guillaume Renaud de la Cadène, who settled in the 13th century.
+The hilly geography of the territory on which the medieval town was founded defined the social separation of the population between "upper and lower town" or more clearly "religious part at the top and secular part at the bottom", depending on the period.
+The name "Cadène" perhaps comes from the Gascon word "catena" meaning "chain", and could refer to the presence of a chain that materially separated the city into two parts.
+Today, there is no visible trace of separation on the building, except for this arch overlooking the street, which would delimit a supposed doorway.
+From a historical point of view, the name "Cadène" would most probably come from one of the owners of this house in the 13th century: Guillaume Renaud de la Cadène.

-Sculptures adorning the lower parts of the wooden house also leave room for several interpretations: characters, animals, vegetables, fruits...
-Bunches of grapes for some, corncobs for others...
-Renaissance composition and influence of Italian and probable reference to the import of products from the New World, freshly discovered at the time of the latest artistic developments of this house!
+Sculptures decorating the lower wooden parts of the house also leave room for several interpretations: characters, animals, plants, fruits...
+Bunches of grapes for some, ears of corn for others... a composition of Renaissance and Italian influences and probably a reference to the importation of products from the New World, freshly discovered at the time of the latest artistic developments in this house!

 > The rich heritage of Saint-Emilion is easily told during the visit "Saint-Emilion, UNESCO City Tour": from April to November at 11:00am.